hydroper/as3parser/README.md

 ## Status

 The parser is complete.
-I am adding documentation to it.
+I am adding documentation and more tests to it.

 ## Getting started